deepchecks/deepchecks/README.md

 models and data,
 to have it up and running on your data.

-Withing a few minutes you should be able to see the results, that look like this:
+You'll then be able to view all the checks that you chose to run on your data, and inspect their status and results, with the visual output that looks like this:

 <p align="center">
    <img src="docs/source/_static/images/general/model_evaluation_suite.gif" width="800">